Austrian Music Festivals Recall a Long Heritage

-The 18th century cathedral and Wilten Basilica both offer a free Sunday morning mass, with period music by festival performers.
+The 18th century cathedral and Wilten Basilica both offer a free Sunday morning mass, with early music by festival performers.
 During

 the festival, organ concerts are performed in the Hofkirche and other historic churches.
 Costumed brass bands play for free in the old town

 on Sunday mornings at 11:30 and in the Ambras Palace garden at various times from May-September.
 Weekly early music concerts are held at the castle from early